HMagda/rock-paper-scissors/README.md

 To get started with the game, follow these steps:

-1. Clone or download the repository from the Github repository
+1. Clone or download the repository
 2. Open your terminal and navigate to the project directory
 3. Run `npm install` to install the necessary dependencies
 4. Run `npm run watch` to start the development server and compile the code